Nompie1993/SoftwareTesting/Test_Report.md

 ## ✅ Checklist

-- [ ] I wrote and ran unit, integration, and system tests using Jest
+- [ ] I wrote and ran unit testing using Jest
 - [ ] I filed 3 functional GitHub Issues with clear descriptions
 - [ ] I completed this Test Report and reflected on the process